 17.1.
-Staff are encouraged to feedback to Ormiston Academies Trust directly through email at any point in the year policies@ormistonacademies.co.uk and any suggestions or serious concerns can also be raised with the Academy directly via mcguckinn@sandymooroa.co.uk
+Staff are encouraged to feedback to Ormiston Academies Trust directly through email at any point in the year policies@ormistonacademies.co.uk and the academy safeguarding and behaviour lead

 18. Complaints

 18.1.
 The academy is committed to dealing effectively with any concerns or complaints about the provision of facilities and / or services.
 Please see the academy Complaints Policy for details.